abhisheknishant138/arm-learning-paths/content/install-guides/aws_key.md

 ## Configure the AWS CLI

 Before moving ahead make sure that AWS CLI is installed in your local sysytem.
 To install AWS CLI, follow this [documentation](/install-guides/aws-cli).
+Then run the following command to set up your AWS CLI installation.

 ```console
 $ aws configure